alvarolop/datagrid-client/client-spring-cache/README.md

 - The infinispanCacheManager() method initializes the Hot Rod client as it was done in the client-spring-basic example.

 After configuring this org.infinispan.spring.provider.SpringRemoteCacheManager you can use regular Spring Cache annotations.
-In this example, the StudentRepo class is the layer that interacts with the cache and the class that uses these annotations.

 ```java
 @Service
 @CacheConfig(cacheNames="student")